22dylan/slr-abm-rl-public/README.md

  Galveston sea level rise (SLR), agent-based model (ABM), and reinforcement learning (RL) repository.
 Public version used for documenting this code.

 *Note*: This repository requires input data that is available at https://doi.org/10.5281/zenodo.15120620.
-After the dataset above is downloaded, add it to the main directory in a folder named `iput`.
+After the dataset above is downloaded, add it to the main directory in a folder named `input`.

 This repository contains steps 2 (train agents) and 3 (agent-based model) in the flowchart below.
 Step 1 of the flowchart is available for download at https://doi.org/10.5281/zenodo.11402964 and produces the data above that is necessary to run this repository.